-Thousands turn out for Kobe Bryant memorial at LA's Staples Center
+'He was my everything': NBA's Kobe Bryant mourned at Los Angeles arena

-LOS ANGELES (Reuters) - Thousands of Kobe Bryant fans gathered in Los Angeles on Monday to pay homage to the late NBA star and his daughter Gianna, nearly a month after their deaths in a helicopter crash sent shockwaves through the world of sports and beyond.
+LOS ANGELES (Reuters) - A gallery of basketball legends joined thousands of Kobe Bryant fans in Los Angeles on Monday to pay homage to the transcendent NBA star, his daughter and seven others who died last month in a helicopter crash that sent shockwaves through the world of sports and beyond.

-Billed as a “Celebration of Life,” the memorial at the Staples Center, Bryant’s home arena during most of his storied 20-season career with the Los Angeles Lakers, follows a series of remembrances, including a private family funeral earlier this month.
+Michael Jordan, Magic Johnson and former Bryant teammate Shaquille O’Neal were among the attendees at the “Celebration of Life” memorial at the Staples Center, Bryant’s home arena during most of his storied, 20-season career with the Los Angeles Lakers.

-With many clad in Lakers purple and gold, fans who were able to obtain one of the event’s highly sought-after tickets streamed into the arena for the chance to say goodbye, while others waited outside.
+The event, which opened with a performance by singer Beyonce and a montage of Bryant’s basketball highlights, featured an emotional address by Bryant’s widow, Vanessa, who spoke about losing her 13-year-old daughter Gianna and the husband she called her “soulmate.”

+“He was mine.
+He was my everything,” she said of the man she began dating when she was 17.

 “I have been a Kobe fan for a long, long time.
 It is so sad, especially with the children.
 But it has really brought the city together,” said Bubacar Drammeh, who stood outside the venue and planned to watch the memorial on TV.

-Bryant’s wife, Vanessa, has filed a wrongful death lawsuit against the operator of the helicopter, according to a report on Monday from the Los Angeles Times.
-The pilot was one of those killed in the crash.
+Inside the Staples Center, the mood was somber.
+Concession stands were closed and cell phone use discouraged.
+Attendees were not allowed in if they arrived late and were not allowed to leave early.

-Bryant, a transcendent star who joined the National Basketball Association at age 18 straight out of high school, was a five-time NBA champion and fourth-highest scorer in league history with 33,643 points.
+Bryant, who joined the National Basketball Association at age 18 straight out of high school, was a five-time NBA champion and fourth-highest scorer in league history with 33,643 points.

 The Lakers, where he spent his entire career, retired both of his jersey numbers - 8 and 24, which hang from the arena’s rafters.